May 11, 2024

 Charlie Wo is an NYC-based performer who tells stories through the art of drag and burlesque, and explores gender through both their hyper-masculine and hyper-feminine personas.

-Esther is a conduit through which various biochemical algorithms choose to express themselves.
+Esther the Bipedal Entity is a conduit through which various biochemical algorithms choose to express themselves.
 In her practice, Esther explores history, media studies, fashion, and dance through video and live performance.
 After stints as a video producer at NYLON and Hearst, she recognizes the limitations of legacy/liberal media and seeks to create concise and engaging content to better contextualize our position in history.

 Lena Horné is a vivacious drag performer and entertainer based in Brooklyn, NY.
 Using her god given southern charm and voice to match, she empowers every person under her spell to dream of a brighter world; a world filled with fashion, possibilities, and diva anthems.
 Whether Lena is singing from her heart or talking up a storm, she’s sure to delight every crowd under the sound of her mic.